-As of December 31, 2009, the NICS Section provided service to 38,927 FFLs conducting business in 37 states, 5 U.S. territories, and the District of Columbia.
-The FFLs contact the NICS either telephonically or through the NICS Electronic Check (E-Check) via the Internet to initiate the required background checks.
-The majority of the calls from the FFLs are received and initially processed via one of the three NICS Section Contracted Call Centers.
+As of December 31, 2010, the NICS Section provided service to 39,544 FFLs conducting business in 37 states, 5 U.S. territories, and the District of Columbia.
+The FFLs contact the NICS either telephonically or through the NICS E-Check via the Internet to initiate the required background checks.
+The majority of the calls from the FFLs are received and initially processed via one of the three NICS Contracted Call Centers.
 For eight of the above 37 states, the NICS Section processes all long gun transactions, while the states conduct their own background checks on handguns and handgun permits.
-Additionally, 13 states participate with the NICS in a Full-POC capacity by performing all background checks for the states' FFLs.
+Additionally, 13 states participate with the NICS in a Full-POC capacity by performing all background checks for their states' FFLs.